Spinnaker Health Research Foundation 2020 Grants

 Seed Grants are our commitment to funding research that seeks to test a theory, explore a new idea or prepare a project for a larger funding application.

-EOI’s must be submitted by 5:00pm AWST, Friday 9 August 2019.
+EOI’s closed at 5:00pm AWST, Friday 9 August 2019.
 Shortlisted applicants will be approached by invitation to submit an application in October.

 Please direct all grant enquiries to Dani Ryder, Development Officer at firstname.lastname@example.org or 08 6152 6278.